hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 Organizing fields based on their importance (high to low) to completing the form can help minimize abandonment, a crucial aspect of meeting business goals and metrics.

-### Logical grouping
+### Logical organization

 Organize fields logically; consider how users fill in information based on the context.

-For example, when filling out a payment form, organize and group the fields in the same order as they appear on a credit card or payment method: name, card number, expiration date, security code.
+For example, when filling out a payment form, organize the fields in the same order as they appear on a credit card or payment method: name, card number, expiration date, security code.

 ### Visual organization

-Once a logical organization or grouping has been established,
+Once a logical organization has been established,

 - categorize elements and fields into sections,
 - introduce typographic elements to establish hierarchy,